How to Choose the Right Paint Roller Kit

 • Long hallway or stairwell walls

-• Larger feature walls in main living spaces
+• Large feature walls in main living spaces

 Ideal for: